himynameisjonas/spotbot/README.md

 * Set a playlist or an album as the current playlist.
 * Plays from the queue first and fallbacks to the playlist/album when the queue is empty.
 * Stores state/queue in Firebase.
-* Use a client ([spotbot-client](https://github.com/himynameisjonas/spotbot-client)) to control the player via the firebase connection.
+* Use a client ([spotbot-client](https://github.com/himynameisjonas/spotbot-client)) to control the player via your browser.
+* Last.fm scrobbling.

 ## Config/Setup